How to Claim Against Close Brothers Finance: Step-by-Step Guide

 • Undisclosed commissions – You were not informed that the dealer/broker received a commission, which may have influenced the interest rate you were offered.

-• Unfair Terms – You were bullied into refinancing, presented with unrealistic mileage restrictions (PCP), or deceived regarding the ultimate balloon payment.
+• Unfair Terms – You were talked into refinancing, unrealistic mileage limitations were imposed (PCP) or you were mis-sold regarding the final balloon payment.

 • Lack of Transparency – Important information, like interest rates, early settlement charges, or extra fees, was not openly disclosed.